grimmlab/transcriptional-translational-coupling/README.md

 # How to run the pipeline

-To run the full pipeline you just have to run the main bash script:
+The full pipeline can be run by executing a single bash script:

 ```
-./run.sh
+sh run.sh
 ```

-TODO: PLEASE DESCRIBE THE STEPS WHICH ARE EXECUTED BY THE BASH SCRIPT RUN AND GIVE DETAILS ABOUT THE SCRIPTS

-*Individual scripts and files required to run the workflow can be found in the `bin` folder.*
+This will run the full pipeline, as illustrated in Figure 1B.

+In the following we will give some detailes about the individual steps of the pipeline within the `run.sh` bash script:

+1. The environment and all PATH variables are setup by the script.
+2. `run_uncompress_door2_and_ncbi_data`: The data dumps from the GitHub repo are merged and unzipped
+3. `run_classification_code`: This function is running the